276linesofCode/blog-posts/tessel-blog1.md

 ## What are we here for?

 First and most important of all, __to have fun!__ We are way too excited to start contributing and giving our best to this community.
-We are kicking off with an implementation of the 1-wire protocol in Tessel, which requires a lot of reading and working from our end, and then we are looking forward to move to a real world project, which can be solved using Tessel.
+We are kicking off with an implementation of the 1-wire protocol in Tessel, which requires a lot of reading and working from our end.

+Then we are looking forward to move to a real world project, which can be solved using Tessel.

+Before the beginning of RGSoC 17, we had formulated a plan to work on a project called Humanoid Arm Project ([HAP](https://techiiit.wordpress.com)).
+We would like to continue our work on this and bring it into realisation for solving some day to day problems using technology.

 Having experienced a few IoT developmemt boards before, we cannot wait to delve deeper into the various functionalities and modules that Tessel has got to offer us.
 Also, Rust an JavaScript is a new experience for us.
 This would be the first time both of us are contributing to an Open Source project and we would like to learn the most we can from it.